Family members of a traitor to the Motherland: History

 The NKVD Order No. 00486 instructed about repression of wives and children of enemies of the people convicted to execution or imprisonment.
 It was dated August 15, 1937 and signed by Nikolai Yezhov acting both as chief of NKVD and General Commissar of State Security (chief of GUGB).
 The order implemented a resolution by Politburo.
 The corresponding parts of Article 58 (RSFSR Penal Code) were modified accordingly.

 As an element of the rollback of the Great Purge, on October 17, 1938, the later NKVD Order No. 00689, signed by Lavrenty Beria, said not to arrest wives automatically, together with their husbands, but only after consideration by a single NKVD officer.
 Only wives that were deemed "politically untrustworthy or socially dangerous" or who knew about the "counter-revolutionary activity" of their husbands were to be arrested.

-In 1940 a Politburo decree "On prosecution of traitors to the Motherland and their family members" and some other documents specified exile to the Far North of the family members of "traitors of the Motherland" who fled across the border.
+In 1940, a Politburo decree "On prosecution of traitors to the Motherland and their family members" and some other documents specified exile to the Far North of the family members of "traitors of the Motherland" who fled across the border.
 It primarily concerned the population of the territories newly acquired by the Soviet Union during the early years of World War II: the Baltic States, Western Belarus and Western Ukraine taken from Poland, and Northern Bukovina taken from Romania.

 On June 24, 1942 the State Defense Committee issued top secret resolution No. 1926SS "On the Family Members of Traitors of the Motherland" that was signed by Stalin and restored some of the original wording.

 Order No. 00486

 All cases were to be considered by the Special Council of the NKVD.

 Wives were subject to imprisonment into labor camps for terms of "at least 5–8 years".

 "Socially dangerous" children were to be placed in labor camps, corrective labor colonies, or special-regimen orphanages (see also: Orphans in the Soviet Union).
 The remaining orphaned children were to be placed in ordinary orphanages or with non-convicted relatives (if the latter wished).
 Personnel of the orphanages to house the children of the convicted were to be purged and refitted with politically reliable staff to properly supervise the "correction" of the children.

-Article 5 of the Order stated wives with breast-feeding children, those who were ill, or with ill children were not to be arrested.
-Article 17 further specified that they were to be placed to labor camps later: breast-feeders after the verdict, those with illness after the recovery.

-Article 16 of the Order instructed to place the wives of the "traitors to the Motherland" into the Special Department of Temlag.
-Article 18 specified various kinds of facilities to imprison "socially-dangerous" children.

-During the Great Purge, the orphanages became overcrowded, and the country was flooded with runaway orphans, greatly increasing juvenile delinquency, as had occurred during the Russian Civil War.